graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Example: The value {null} cannot be provided to a non-null argument.
+The value {null} cannot be provided to a non-null argument:

 ```graphql counter-example
 {